infocom2018/htor/README.md

 - [x] a neural network model code

-- [x] a htor demo online comprising a server and a browser plugin
+- [x] a htor demo online comprising a server and a demo client script with GUI

 ### Run the demo code to experience HTor!